 - Uncompromising commitment to aging-friendly universal design

-- Design for energy efficiency including solar roof panels
+- Designed for energy efficiency including solar roof panels

-An organization long recognized for leadership and innovation in the senior center industry will set a new standard for excellence in accommodating programs, services, and social connection for adults 50 and better when it opens its new 48,000 square foot Center at Belvedere in 2020.
+An organization long recognized for leadership and innovation in the senior center industry set a new standard for excellence in accommodating programs, services, and social connection for adults 50 with its new 48,000 square foot Center at Belvedere.
 The $24 million project encompasses a performing arts auditorium with rehearsal space; fitness wing with two exercise studios, equipped fitness room, and massage room; lifelong learning center with multiple classrooms, conference rooms, and library; art studio; game room; volunteer center; and travel center for an expansive travel program.
 The spacious central atrium incorporates lounges on both levels, an art gallery, and welcomes the community to Greenberry’s Coffee Company, a Charlottesville-based eatery featuring breakfast, lunch, and beverage options.
 A Sentara Martha Jefferson Primary Care Clinic, also on-site and open to the public, rounds out the Center’s commitment to supporting healthy, active lifestyles across the lifespan.